coder83431/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 17.Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)

-18.Observe the immediate non-stop spam of traffic.
-This traffic seems to be nonstop because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+18. Observe the immediate non-stop spam of traffic.
+This traffic seems to be nonstop because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefore traffic is always being transmitted

-19. Close your Remote Desktop and delete your resource group and all others resources used in the lab.
+19. Close your Remote Desktop and delete your resource group and all other resources used in the lab.